 From dramatic news headlines to wild ups and downs in prices, you can't go far these days without hearing about cryptocurrencies.
-And this year for the first time the IRS is asking us on its tax Form 1040 if we invested in them.

 But just because crypto seems to be everywhere doesn't mean it is easy to understand, or that it is right for you.
 Here's a laymen's guide to help you better understand the ins and outs of the most familiar of cryptos—bitcoin.

 Bitcoin, also known as BTC, is the world's first and largest decentralized digital money.
 Decentralized means it's not backed, controlled, or owned by any government, central bank, corporation, or other institution.
 Instead, Bitcoin is managed by computer software that anyone with access to the internet can download and use to monitor and verify transactions.
 Compare that with a dollar, for example, which is backed by the US government and regulated by the US Federal Reserve.

 Bitcoin is the network of connected computers where the digital token (also known as bitcoin) lives.
 The currency is digital only, meaning it cannot be removed from its digital network and therefore does not exist in a physical form like paper money.
 You cannot place a physical bitcoin in your wallet, even if you buy it at a bitcoin ATM (yes, those exist).

 In addition to being a digital currency that can be used to make transactions, bitcoin can also be used as a store of value and as an investment.
 While there are thousands of cryptocurrencies, bitcoin is the most widely held and traded.

 How does bitcoin work?